A categorical formulation of Kraus' paradox: Some worked examples in groupoids

-\begin{rmk} The above proof is partially based on an example due to Mike Shulman of a ``self referential'' univalent fibration in homotopy type theory, i.e. a univalent family of types \(b : B \vdash A : \U\) such that \(B \simeq A(b_{0})\) for some \(b_{0} : B\).
+\begin{rmk} The above proof is partially based on an example due to Mike Shulman\footnote{This example was suggested as part of an online discussion, which is publicly available at \url{https://hott.zulipchat.com/\#narrow/channel/228519-general/topic/Inconsistency.20of.20HITs.20that.20land.20in.20any.20universe/with/422268465}} of a ``self referential'' univalent fibration in homotopy type theory, i.e. a family of types \(b : B \vdash A : \U\) such that the projection \(\sum_{b : B}A \to B\) is univalent in the sense of Definition~\ref{def:univalence} and such that \(B \simeq A(b_{0})\) for some \(b_{0} : B\).
 He observed one can show internally in HoTT that the classifying space \(B G\) has trivial automorphism group when \(G\) is a group with trivial centre and trivial outer automorphism group, and used this to construct the example as follows. \(S_{n}\) satisfies the conditions for \(n \neq 2, 6\).
-We take \(B\) to be \(n\) copies of \(B S_{n}\), and define the type \(A\) to be equal to \(B\) on points, with its value on paths determined by the action of \(S_{n}\) on \(n\). \end{rmk}
+We take \(B\) to be \(n\) copies of \(B S_{n}\).
+This is a sum of higher inductive types, and so a higher inductive type.
+Hence we can define \(A\) by higher recursion.
+We take \(A\) to be equal to \(B\) on point constructors.
+A path constructor consists of \(m < n\) together with an element, say \(g\) of \(S_{n}\).
+For the higher recursion, we need for each path constructor a proof of \(B = B\), or equivalently an equivalence \(B \simeq B\).
+We define the equivalence for \((m, g)\) to be \((m', z) \mapsto (g(m'), z)\). \end{rmk}